 Where Are We No Longer Running Technology-Facing Tests?

 Testing the internal code is the foundation of producing high-quality code that will be the baseline for future development and testing activities.
-However, there is a customer waiting for the product at the end of each sprint who will not allow the team to invest endless time on this type of test.
+However, a customer waiting for the product at the end of each sprint will not allow the team to invest endless time in this type of test.

-The main difference is that Q1 tests allow programmers to run independent tests on their code and receive fast feedback that makes them feel more confident about it.
+The main difference is that Q1 tests allow programmers to run independent tests on their code and receive fast feedback, making them feel more confident about it.
 When a unit test fails, the programmer can easily understand the source of the failure and quickly fix it.
-Business-facing tests for the story define more information, making the testing more complex than at the unit level (user interface, error handling, etc.).
+Business-facing tests for the story define more information, making the testing more complex than the unit level (user interface, error handling, etc.).

 The business-facing tests are for testing more complex user scenarios based on the customer point of view.
 These tests mainly focus on delivering a good experience to the customer.
 Therefore, the tests are more complex and take more time to execute.

 Where is the line?
-It depends on the project and its constraints, but in my experience, you can stop these tests only when you have the confidence that the code has good coverage that guarantees that there are no critical issues at the advanced phases of development.
-I use a simple rule stating that you should automate as many tests as you can, and always at the lowest test levels.
+It depends on the project and its constraints.
+Still, in my experience, you can stop these tests only when you have the confidence that the code has good coverage that guarantees no critical issues at the advanced phases of development.
+I use a simple rule stating that you should automate as many tests as possible and always at the lowest test levels.